Spentine/Spentris/docs.md

       - *will also render other stuff besides minos but not now*
   - `menu` (in development)
     - *contains scripts to process the menu UIs*
+    - `defaultValues.js`
+      - *contains the default values `MenuHandler` will contain, which it can then use to generate values for the game engine*
     - `menu.js`
       - *will handle the menus and integrate closely with the HTML and CSS*
   - `skins`